 - 1. Provide better pedestrian connection to Lake Marie. - 2.
 Require that all future developments in excess of 50 units to incorporate a park and increase the park donation to 15 acres per 1,000 people. - 3.
 Work with Lake County Forest Preserves and various associations on new connections with any residential development that abuts public open lands. - 4.
 Require that future residential developments or Planned Unit Developments set aside 20% of the development as open space. - 5.
 Promote the construction of parkways and boulevards when roadways are reconstructed or widened.
-Specifically, Route 173 east of Deep Lake should be designed as a parkway/boulevard.
+Specifically, Route 173 east of Deep Lake should be designed as a parkway with naturalized landscaping in the median.